chenxuan520/cppweb/doc/serverbuild.md

 ## Goal of this article

-- Use cppweb to build a simple http server
+- Use cppweb to build a simple http server and https server

 ## Script installation tutorial